-It's been a while since I've posted anything as a Network Guide.
-So I give you a final post as my part of being the Worship Guide for the Network.
-The Network in general has been a place for me to go, to be inspired, and to question thoughts and attitudes regarding worship and other ministries of God's Kingdom.
-It also is an encouragement for me to keep going and to see the things that others write that hold a similar thought I have been wrestling with for some time.
+I'd like to give you a final post as my part of being the Worship Guide for the Network.
+The Network has been a place for me to go, to be inspired, and to question thoughts and attitudes regarding worship and other ministries of God's Kingdom.

 Kevin is the Director of Worship Arts and Music at Beckwith Hills Christian Reformed Church, Grand Rapids Michigan.